Orange-Spiced Chocolate Chip Banana Bread

 - 1 cup (175g) Chocolate Chips

 - Preheat oven to 350º F. Lightly grease or spray with cooking spray a 4.5"x8.5" loaf pan.
 For easier removal of the loaf, line the bottom of the loaf pan with parchment paper and then lightly grease or spray the parchment.

-- Whisk together the flour, salt, baking soda, cinnamon and nutmeg for about 20 seconds or until well blended.
+- Whisk or sift together the flour, salt, baking soda, cinnamon and nutmeg until well blended.
 Set aside.

-- In a mixer, cream together sugar, butter and orange zest until light and fluffy.
-Add bananas and mash with potato masher until no large banana pieces remain.
-Stir in eggs and orange bitters (if using) until combined.
+- In a large bowl or mixer, cream together sugar, butter and orange zest until light and fluffy.
+Add bananas and mix together until bananas are mashed and well blended into the butter mixture.
+Beat in eggs and orange bitters (if using) until combined.

 - Stir flour mixture into banana mixture until just combined.
 Be careful not to over mix.
 Stir in the chocolate chips.